acikgozb/tcp-ip-journey/1-ping/README.md

 In this trace output, we first see NS (nameserver) records, which are records that point a server that may hold the information.
 `dig` uses these servers to search for `google.com`.
-Starting from the root servers, `dig` is eventually pointed to the DNS servers of Google (`ns1` through `ns4`), and then one of those servers respond with the A record at the end, which contains the IP address.
+Starting from the root servers, `dig` is eventually pointed to the DNS servers of Google (`ns1.google.com` through `ns4.google.com`), and then one of those servers responds with the A record at the end, which contains the IP address.

 As we can see from this output `+trace` option is useful to troubleshoot any DNS issues, or to verify the name resolution process.

+---

 PS: There are actually quite a bit of record types (A, AAAA, PTR, NS, MX, CNAME, ...), but for our analysis, only NS and A records are examined.

+---

 ### Summary

 Here is what has discussed in this part of the analysis:

-- The process of mapping `google.com` to `172.217.169.206` during our example `ping`.
+- The process of mapping `google.com` to `172.217.169.206` during `ping`.
 - The importance of DNS, it's place on the TCP/IP layers.
 - The name resolution process which is used pretty much anywhere on the Internet.